H. S. Halbert Letter

 Extent

-0.1 Linear Feet
+0.1 Linear Feet (1 folder)

 Abstract

-In a September 24, 1881, letter to Mr. Berlie in Pennsylvania, historian H. S. Halbert writes about his ethnographic and archaeological work among the Choctaw Indians in Neshoba County, MS. He speaks of attending a ball play, overcoming the suspiciousness of the chief and members of the tribe, and finding difficulties in locating antiquities.
+In a September 24, 1881, letter to Mr. Berlie in Pennsylvania, historian H. S. Halbert writes about his ethnographic and archaeological work among the Choctaw Indians in Neshoba County, Mississippi.
+He speaks of attending a ball play, overcoming suspiciousness of the chief and members of the tribe, and finding difficulties in locating antiquities.

 Biographical/Historical Note